mozilla/telemetry-dashboard/wrapper/README.md

 * `keyLimit` - a positive integer limiting the number of a keyed measure's measures to be plotted, ordered by number of submissions (default: `4`)
 * `evoVersions` - A number telling us how many versions back to look.
 If > 0, we will ignore trim, compare, and sensibleCompare and show an evolution instead of a histogram (default: `0`)
 * `percentile` - A number telling us the value below which a given percentage of measurements may be found.
 This is only valid when evoVersions > 0 (default: `50`)
-* `evoBucketIndex` - The index denoting which bucket index to used to view an evolution for enumerated vendors. (default:0)
+* `evoBucketIndex` - The index denoting which bucket index to used to view an evolution for enumerated histograms. (default:0)

 Where `parentEl` is:
 * The parent element you want the wrapper to render its plots into.